Excited by employment? Got a penchant for public law? You can find both and more at 11KBW.

 - Income £65,000 (up to £15,000 of the pupillage award may be paid to prospective pupils as an advance in their BPTC year).

-- Tenancies offered in last three years 6
+- No of tenancies offered in last 3 years 6

 Types of work undertaken